Tamala Park landfill

 • Category 77: Concrete batching or cement products manufacturing.

-The TPWMF primarily services the member councils and public with a refuse disposal service (landfill), a recycling centre with a reuse shop, a transfer station for general waste drop-off and a receival area for recyclables, household hazardous wastes and electronic wastes (e-waste).
+The TPWMF primarily services the member councils and public with a refuse disposal service (landfill), a recycling centre with a reuse shop, a transfer station for general waste drop-off and a receival area for recyclables, household hazardous waste and electronic waste (e-waste).

 The landfill is immediately south of the suburb of Clarkson.
 The Catalina housing estate, in Clarkson, is about 150 metres north of the landfill boundary and about 530 metres from the active landfill area.
 The suburb of Kinross is to the south (580 metres from the active landfill) and Mindarie is to the north-west (720 metres from the active landfill).